Clustering

 5. Proceed with the standard K-means algorithm using these \(K\) initial centers.

 Clustering completes our tour of the core ML toolkit: from supervised methods (regression, classification, SVMs) through unsupervised techniques (PCA, autoencoders, and clustering).
-The deep neural networks page that follows scales up to modern architectures — convolutional networks, residual connections, attention mechanisms, and the Transformer — that power today's state-of-the-art systems.
+The deep neural networks page that follows scales up to the modern architectures that power today's state-of-the-art systems.
+They include convolutional networks, residual connections, attention mechanisms, and the Transformer.